lsst-sqre/sqr-039/index.rst

 - Ongoing web browser authentication while the user interacts with the notebook or portal aspects.
 - Authentication of API calls from programs running on the user's local system to services provided by the Science Platform.
 - Authentication to API services from the user's local system using HTTP Basic, as a fallback for legacy software that only understands that authentication mechanism.
+- Authentication and authorization to underlying POSIX file systems (both individual and shared) from the notebook and portal aspects.
+  The current project design uses WebDAV as the access mechanism from the portal aspect.
 - Authentication of API calls from the notebook aspect to other services within the Science Platform.
+- Authentication of API calls from the portal aspect to other services within the Science Platform.
-- Authentication of some mechanism for users to share or copy files from their local system into the user home directories and shared file systems used by the notebook aspect.
+- Authentication of some mechanism for users to share, copy, and programmatically access files from their local system into the user home directories and shared file systems used by the notebook and portal aspects.
+  The current project design requirements call for WebDAV to be this mechanism.

 We want to enforce the following authorization boundaries: